khulnasoft/khulnasoft/cmd/appliance/README.md

 # Appliance

-Appliance provides a platform for configuration and automation of Sourcegraph deployments and administration in a Kubernetes environment.
-This allows users to easily setup and configure Sourcegraph in their environment as well as more easily manage administration tasks such as upgrades.
+Appliance provides a platform for configuration and automation of Khulnasoft deployments and administration in a Kubernetes environment.
+This allows users to easily setup and configure Khulnasoft in their environment as well as more easily manage administration tasks such as upgrades.

 ---